wp-plugins/name-directory/readme.txt

 Maybe, send me an email to see if we can work this out.

+= Can I make the text bigger or another color? =

+Yes you can, with CSS.
+If you know your way around CSS you might already know that you can style elements by their class name or HTML structure.
+This plugin was written with styling / CSS in mind.
+Using the HTML inspector of your favourite browser you should be able to discover the classnames, but here are a few popular classes.

+* `.name_directory_index`: Index links (the letters A-Z)
+* `.name_directory_name_box > strong`: Name / Entry title
+* `.name_directory_name_box > div`: Name / Entry descriptiong
+* `.name_directory_total`: Total count of names / entries
+* `.name_directory_index > form`: Search form
+* `#name-directory-search-input-box`: Search input box
+* `#name-directory-search-input-button`: Search button
+* `.name_directory_submit_bottom_link`: Link to submit form

 = How can I contact you? =

 You can through this plugin information page or in the Support forums.